Leadership Team Alignment During Organisational Change

 Change triggers identity and territory protection.
 Significant change almost always involves shifts in who holds authority, whose function grows or shrinks, and whose way of working is affirmed or challenged.
 These are not trivial concerns.
 Leaders who feel their domain is under threat — whether consciously or not — may pull back from collective accountability and prioritise protecting their own position.
 The team’s alignment weakens precisely at the moments when it needs to be strongest.

 The pace of change compresses the time available for the team itself.
 When there is always something more urgent than a conversation about how the team is leading, the team does not have that conversation.
-The result is that misalignments accumulate in silence, and the team discovers them through implementation failures rather than through structured reflection.

-Three Patterns That Signal Misalignment
+Signs and Patterns That Signal Misalignment

 How Leadership Team Coaching Builds Alignment

-Shared meaning, not just shared information.
-Alignment begins with understanding, not briefing.
+Strategic direction: building shared meaning, not just shared information.
+Alignment on direction begins with understanding, not briefing.
 Coaching creates the conditions in which leaders can work through what the change actually means — for the organisation, for the team, and for each leader’s own domain — rather than simply receiving a presentation and being asked to communicate it downward.
+A leadership team that has genuinely worked through the why is far better equipped to hold that direction under pressure than one that has simply been told it.

 Read more about how we work with leadership teams leading change.